-Thirty years ago come January, Colin Winchester, operational head of the Australian Federal Police division responsible for ordinary police services in Canberra, arrived home one evening and, as he usually did, parked in the driveway of the house next door.
+Thirty years ago this January, Colin Winchester, operational head of the Australian Federal Police division responsible for ordinary police services in Canberra, arrived home one evening and, as he usually did, parked in the driveway of the house next door.
 His neighbour was an elderly woman, worried about intruders, who appreciated having a car outside her house.
 It was a bit after 9pm, but not yet very dark; the assistant commissioner had knocked off work hours earlier, then driven in his unmarked police car to Queanbeyan to visit his brother Ken.
 The pair had discussed plans for a pig-shooting expedition in western New South Wales, and mucked about with guns and ammunition.
 Winchester had put several packets of ammunition beside him on the passenger seat of the car.

 It was not until 2014, after a sequence of virtually nonstop litigation up and down the judicial system, that the accused — a public servant named David Eastman, who was said to bear a grudge against Winchester over his refusal to intervene in an assault prosecution — was released after an independent inquiry found the trial to have significantly miscarried.
 In particular, the inquiry found, the defence had not been shown important evidence that tended to undercut significant prosecution evidence, and especially the findings of international forensic experts.
 A second trial, which ended last week, acquitted Eastman of the charge nearly three decades after the murder.